Creating Secure Passwords and why they matter

 First, we’ll review the guidelines for a strong password

-• A strong password should be at least 8 characters long, where a strength in a strong passwordcharacter is any alphabetic letter, number, or punctuation symbol
+- A strong password should be at least 8 characters long, where a character is any alphabetic letter, number, or punctuation symbol

 Phew!
 Feels a bit complex, no?
 Lucky for you, all of these guidelines can be easily met without having to tattoo the result on your forehead to remember it.